netdata/learn/docs/agent/step-by-step/step-05.md

   crit: $this > 90
 ```

-> ❗ Most default Netdata alarms come with more complicated `warn` and `crit` lines.
+> â Most default Netdata alarms come with more complicated `warn` and `crit` lines.
 You may have noticed the line `warn:
 > $this > (($status >= $WARNING)  ?
 (75) : (85))` in one of the health entity examples above, which is an example of
 > using the [conditional operator for
 > hysteresis](https://docs.netdata.cloud/health/reference/#special-use-of-the-conditional-operator).
 Hysteresis is used